On caching in Next.js App Router

 Anyway, I put this behind me and moved on.
 Can't let things out of your control bother you too much.
 And who knows, maybe there's something I don't know, so I give the benefit of the doubt.
 I'm sure the Next.js team gave this much thought.

 After using the App Router in production, my feelings were that the caching behavior was overly aggressive.
 Other engineers I complained talked to felt the same.
-We ran into a few gotchas and we ended up trying to opt-out of caching whereever possible – we simply didn't need it for the type of app we needed to build.
+We ran into a few gotchas and we ended up trying to opt-out of caching whereever possible – we simply didn't need it for the type of app we were building.
 We had gotten used to how React made all memoization opt-in and App Router felt like a deviation from that model.

 I recently refactored this site from the Pages Router to the App Router.
 Getting a better understanding of caching paradigms was at the top of my list for 'why refactor'.
 While I've gone through the caching docs more than once, some concepts just never clicked.
 I felt that the page was overwhelming.
 I would read it and leave with "ideas" about how caching worked, never feeling sure I actually understood.
 The refactor won't give me a complete understanding, but it would be a practical lesson on what's most important.